raspberrypilearning/animated-story/en/step_2.md

 --- /task ---

 Your starter project contains:
-+ an HTML page with images and text
++ `index.html`: an HTML page with images and text
-+ a CSS file that contains styling for some of the content
++ `style.html` and `default.css`: CSS files that contain styling for some of the content
 + the images you will use in the project
-+ a JavaScript file that you will develop throughout the project.
++ `scripts.js`: a JavaScript file that you will develop throughout the project.

 ### Console